ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

     setup(**setup_args)

-You now have a ROS 1 package in a new workspace.
+This is the complete ROS 1 Python package.

 Migrate the ``package.xml``
 ---------------------------

-When migrating large packages to ROS 2, it is helpful to build and run tests as you go.
-Migrate the build system files first so that you can do this.
+When migrating packages to ROS 2, migrate the build system files first so that you can check your work by building and running code as you go.
-Always start with the ``package.xml``.
+Always start by migrating your ``package.xml``.

-ROS 2 does not use ``catkin``.
+First, ROS 2 does not use ``catkin``.
 Delete the ``<buildtool_depend>`` on it.

 .. code-block::